Bernstein Shur Monthly – December 2017

 To learn more about tax reform’s potential impact on tax exempt financing, please contact:

-Shareholder, Pat Peard, was featured as a guest on a recent segment of Maine Calling to discuss sexual harassment in the workplace.
+Shareholder, Pat Peard, was featured as a guest on a recent segment of ME Calling to discuss sexual harassment in the workplace.
 Why does sexual harassment happen, and what can be done on an individual basis or as a culture?
 To listen the full show, click here!